thunderthief5/dotfiles/README.md

 **Misc startup commands:**
 `xsetroot -cursor_name left_ptr` Sets your cursor right.
 `xrdb ~/.Xresources` If you are using xterm or rxvt-unicode, it loads their config on startup.

+These are the packages I install on my every tiling WM setup.
+They are all lightweight and they add quite a lot of functionality and ease of use to the system.